 Like many organizations, the Metropolitan Regional Arts Council is contending with the reality of a health crisis unprecedented in our lifetimes.
 Our highest priority is taking action that best protects the panelists, applicants, staff, and general public that make up the community MRAC serves.

 MRAC’s physical office has been closed since Friday, March 13th and staff is working from home.
-Our regular activities and services continue as planned via remote participation when possible.

 Below are key details from our full plan.
 Please reach out to us with further questions or concerns, and we will attempt to keep this information updated to reflect frequently asked questions.
 Connect with us at email@example.com or go to the Staff page of our website to get in touch with a specific staff person directly.